 Here are the additional rules related to the Section 179 deduction:

 - The deduction is limited to the amount of taxable income from an active trade or business.
 Any unused deduction may be carried over for an unlimited number of years.

-- The deduction is pro-rated if business use is less than 100%; and is not allowed if business use is less than 50%.
+- The deduction is pro-rated if business use is less than 100%; and is not allowed if business use is 50% or less.

 - Vehicle expense deductions, including the Section 179 deduction, have separate limitations for the maximum amount of depreciation you can take.
 The overall limitation is based on these factors:

 - If the vehicle is a car, truck, or van

 - If you have chosen to take special or bonus depreciation

 - The gross vehicle weight of the vehicle (read Section 179 Deduction: Does My Vehicle Qualify?)